-Preliminary Depth of Consultation Assessment
+4. Preliminary Consultation Assessment

-A preliminary depth of consultation assessment was undertaken by the Agency based on publicly available information, recent environmental assessments in the Atlantic Region, and in collaboration with other federal departments and agencies.
+A preliminary consultation assessment was undertaken by the Agency based on publicly available information, recent environmental assessments in the Atlantic Region, and in collaboration with other federal departments and agencies.
 The purpose of this preliminary assessment is to understand, in an initial way, the potential for adverse impacts of offshore exploratory drilling projects in the Study Area, in respect of each Indigenous group's asserted or established Aboriginal or Treaty rights.
-Crown consultation is not a process through which the Government of Canada will recognize asserted Aboriginal rights, however, the Agency takes rights assertions at face value for the purposes of consultation planning.
+Crown consultation is not a process through which the Government of Canada will recognize asserted Aboriginal rights.

-The Agency's preliminary assessments are a planning tool used to inform the initial scope and design of the consultation process.
+The Agency's preliminary assessment is a planning tool used to inform the initial scope and design of the consultation process.
 Any new information made available to the Crown by Indigenous groups throughout the Regional Assessment or other consultation processes may require modifications to the Crown consultation approach.
 Any changes will be clearly documented and shared with the applicable Indigenous groups.